-One of the techniques uses reflectivity of humans using an 25 ultra-wideband RADAR.
+ultra-wideband RADAR.
 In this technique, the polarization of the reflected signal can be analyzed and can be determined that there are some frequencies where, in one polarization, there is maximum reflectivity and a minimum in the other.
-However, the polarized signal depends mainly on the 30 shape, posture, and position of the person.
+However, the polarized signal depends mainly on the 40 shape, posture, and position of the person.
 Thus, making it a highly unreliable technique for classification.

 Another technique used for human classification uses a dual-band frequency modulated continuous wave RADAR.
-In this technique, the difference in reflected signal from an 35 object at different frequencies (commonly 10 Hz to 66 Hz) is compared.
-Through this comparison, the threshold for the ratio of the received intensity between two frequencies, above which detected objects can be classified as animals was established.
+In this technique, the difference in reflected signal from an 45 object at different frequencies (commonly 10 Hz to 66 Hz) is compared.
+Through this comparison, the threshold for the ratio of the received intensity between two frequencies, above which detected objects can be classified as animated was established.

 Some techniques utilized and analyzed Doppler spectrum of CW RADAR to obtain a Doppler or micro-Doppler Signature for a walking human.
 Whereas, some of the techniques used wavelet transform to extract the micro signatures created by human walking.
+The same techniques can be utilized for other human movement and gesture control.

-Other techniques that should be mentioned here include the use of 2 or more different frequencies and multiple chirp types, These and the techniques above support the evaluation and recognition of the electromagnetic characteristics and properties of a human being or other targeted object.
-50 These techniques can be used for material detection and human classification.
-Also, the usage of multiple frequencies and chirp types provides information for micro-Doppler and radar signature evaluation and recognition.
+Other techniques that should be mentioned here include the use of 2 or more different frequencies and multiple chirp types, These and the techniques above support the evaluation and recognition of the electromagnetic characteristics and properties of a human being or another targeted object.
+These techniques can be used for material detection and human classification.
+Also, the usage of multiple frequencies 65 and chirp types provides information for micro-Doppler and radar signature evaluation and recognition.

-The techniques mentioned are directed towards identifi- 55 cation of the human and distinguish them from other walking objects like animals.
+The techniques mentioned are directed towards identification of a human and distinguish them from other walking objects like animals.
+However, these techniques can also be used to recognize animals.

 RADAR sensors are low priced and provide as excellent sensors.
-RADARs also cost much less than LIDAR and may be procured within \$150.
-These sensors work extremely 60 accurately in bad weather conditions like fog, snow, dirt, etc. RADAR sensors use extremely simple circuitry and thus are smaller in size that makes them easy to be manufactured, installed and used.
-However, one of the major drawbacks of the RADAR sensors is that they give confusing results when 65 multiple objects are within the range.
+RADARs also cost much less than LiDAR and may be procured within \$150.
+These sensors work extremely accurately in bad weather conditions like fog, snow, dirt, etc. RADAR sensors use extremely simple circuitry and thus are smaller in size that makes them easy to be manufactured, installed and used.
+However, one of the major drawbacks of the RADAR sensors is that they give confusing results when multiple objects are within the range.
 They are not able to filter noise in such situations.
 Existing RADARs do not offer the necessary resolution to distinguish objects with sufficient reliability.
 One of the main problems faced is the separation of small and large objects that travel at the same distance and velocity in adjacent lanes, e.g. a motorcycle driving in the lane next to a truck.